 Even if it is not possible to dispute the fact that you were driving under the influence of drugs, you may still be able to avoid a DUI drugs conviction by arguing that you were not “materially and appreciably impaired.”
 This language in South Carolina’s DUI statute establishes a high bar for prosecutors; and, while there may be evidence (i.e., dash camera footage) demonstrating your impairment, it may be possible for your attorney to challenge this element of the government’s case as well.

 3. The Police Stopped You Illegally

-In order to conduct a lawful traffic stop, the police must have “reasonable suspicion” that the person stopped is guilty of a crime.
-If the police stopped you without reasonable suspicion, then any evidence obtained subsequent to your traffic stop may be inadmissible in court.
+To conduct a lawful traffic stop, the police must have “reasonable suspicion” that the person stopped is guilty of a crime.
+If the police stopped you without reasonable suspicion, then any evidence obtained after your traffic stop may be inadmissible in court.

-When can you assert lack of reasonable suspicion as a defense?
-While there are several possible scenarios, racial profiling is easily among the most-common grounds.
+When can you assert a lack of reasonable suspicion as a defense?
+While there are several possible scenarios, racial profiling is easily among the most common grounds.
 However, if the police pulled you over for a busted taillight and then charged you with DUI drugs, this does not mean that they lacked reasonable suspicion to make an arrest.

 4. The Police Conducted an Illegal Search, Seizure, or Arrest

 In addition to having “reasonable suspicion” to conduct a traffic stop, the police must also have “probable cause” to conduct a search or seizure—or to make an arrest.
 If the police violated your Fourth Amendment rights by conducting an illegal search, seizure, or arrest, this could also provide grounds to seek suppression of the prosecution’s evidence against you.